OpenOOD v1.5: Enhanced Benchmark for Out-of-Distribution Detection: Abstract

 \section{Abstract}

 Out-of-Distribution (OOD) detection is critical for the reliable operation of open-world intelligent systems.
 Despite the emergence of an increasing number of OOD detection methods, the evaluation inconsistencies present challenges for tracking the progress in this field.
-OpenOOD v1 initiated the unification of the OOD detection evaluation but faced limitations in scalability and usability.
-In response, this paper presents OpenOOD v1.5, a significant improvement from its predecessor that ensures accurate, standardized, and user-friendly evaluation of OOD detection methodologies.
-Notably, OpenOOD v1.5 extends its evaluation capabilities to large-scale datasets such as ImageNet, investigates full-spectrum OOD detection which is important yet underexplored, and introduces new features including an online leaderboard and an easy-to-use evaluator.
+OpenOOD v1 initiated the unification of the OOD detection evaluation but faced limitations in scalability and scope.
+In response, this paper presents OpenOOD v1.5, a significant improvement from its predecessor that ensures accurate and standardized evaluation of OOD detection methodologies at large scale.
+Notably, OpenOOD v1.5 extends its evaluation capabilities to large-scale data sets (ImageNet) and foundation models (\eg, CLIP and DINOv2), and expands its scope to investigate full-spectrum OOD detection which considers \textit{semantic} and \textit{covariate} distribution shifts at the same time.
 This work also contributes in-depth analysis and insights derived from comprehensive experimental results, thereby enriching the knowledge pool of OOD detection methodologies.
 With these enhancements, OpenOOD v1.5 aims to drive advancements and offer a more robust and comprehensive evaluation benchmark for OOD detection research.